chainer/chainer/docs/source/reference/static_graph.rst

 has completed.
 Since we make no assumptions regarding the number of times that a static chain may be called in a given iteration, we cannot assume that the static chain will continue to be called the same number of times after the first iteration.
-It is therefore necessary to allways call ``end_forward()`` at the end of the iteration if you do not wish to call ``backward()``.
+It is therefore necessary to allays call ``end_forward()`` at the end of the iteration if you do not wish to call ``backward()``.

 When evaluation mode is
 active or if backrop mode is off, it is not necessary to retain separate internal arrays, since backpropagation will not be used.
 Thus, in this case the chain can simply begin using a static schedule the second time it is called even when it is called multiple times in the same iteration.
+That is, the same cached schedule may be called multiple times in a given iteration.

 Effects on model debugging
 --------------------------

 Note that since the code in the static chain's ``__call__()`` only runs during the first iteration, you will only be able to debug this code as define-by-run during the first iteration.
-It is assumed that if the chain is actually is static, any problems in its define-by-run code should be apparant during the first iteration and it should not be (as) necessary to debug this code in later iterations.
+It is assumed that if the chain is actually is static, any problems in its define-by-run code should be apparent during the first iteration and it should not be (as) necessary to debug this code in later iterations.
 However, this feature does provide some functionality to help with debugging.
 For example, it is possible to obtain and inspect the current static schedules.
 It is also possible to directly step through the code of the static schedule if you wish (by debugging the ``forward()`` method of :class:`StaticScheduleFunction` in :mod:`~chainer.static_graph`).

 Limitations and future work
 ---------------------------

-- Optimization switches to let the user select the tradeoff between runtime performance and reduced memory usage: The current implementation acheives its speedups mainly by reducing the amount of Python code that needs to run, but does not yet implement advanced optimizations for memory usage or runtime performance.
-Ideally, the user should be able to adjust performance tunning parameters to control the tradeoff between memory consumption and runtime performance.
+- Optimization switches to let the user select the trade-off between runtime performance and memory usage: The current implementation achieves its speedups mainly by reducing the amount of Python code that needs to run, but does not yet implement advanced optimizations for memory usage or runtime performance.
+Ideally, the user should be able to adjust performance tuning parameters to control the trade-off between memory consumption and runtime performance.

 - Incompatibility with GRU and LSTM links: This feature requires that all input variables to a chain need to explicitly appear in the arguments to the chain's ``__call__()`` method.
 However, the GRU and LSTM links with state maintain variable attributes of the chain for the RNN state variables.
 Design changes to support such links and/or modifications to these links are being considered.
 These links may still be used with the current implementation, as long as the corresponding RNN is unrolled inside of a static chain.
 For an example of this, see the modified ptb example at `chainer.examples.static_graph_optimizations.ptb`